Pricing Barrier Options with DeepBSDEs: Deep Neural Network with Barrier Triggers

-Figure \ref{xtrig} shows the values of these barrier breach tracking variables for a case with 400 time steps, $X_0=100$ and an upper barrier at level 150, for the same parameters of the $X$ dynamics as defined in Table \ref{table:rfmodel}, in the next section.
-The upper panel shows $X_{t_i}$ while the lower panel shows $\mathbf{XTrig}_i$ (scale on left axis) and $\mathbf{XFP}_i$ (scale on the right axis).
-The solid lines show several realizations of $\mathbf{XFP}$ corresponding to the same colored realization of $X$ in the upper panel.
-One can see that $\mathbf{XFP}$ stays at the barrier level (``has been stopped'') once the barrier has been touched (for the orange path short before time step 100, for the green path short before time step 300).
+Figure \ref{xtrig} shows the values of these barrier breach tracking variables for a case with 500 time steps, $X_0=125$ and an upper barrier at level 150, for the same parameters of the $X$ dynamics as defined in Table \ref{table:rfmodel}, in the next section.
+The upper panel shows several sample paths of $X_{t_i}$ while the lower panel shows the corresponding realizations of $\mathbf{XTrig}_i$ (scale on right axis) and $\mathbf{XFP}_i$ (scale on the left axis) for the same sample paths.

+The $\mathbf{XFP}$ stays at the value (``has been stopped'') it took at the first time when it breached the barrier level as shown for the sample paths highlighted (in color online).
 If the barrier is never touched, $\mathbf{XFP}$ is just $X$.
-Correspondingly, the dashed lines reflect $\mathbf{XTrig}$ - the orange line jumps to 1.0 (true) when the orange path touches the barrier short before time step 100, the green line jumps to 1.0 (true) short before time step 300, and none of the other lines jump.
+The corresponding dashed lines, $\mathbf{XTrig}$, take the value 1.0 (true) at the time of barrier breach for the highlighted sample paths and otherwise stays at 0.0.

 In the case with several barriers or more complicated barrier domains and conditions, $\mathbf{tFP}_N$ and $\mathbf{XFP}_N$ would identify the time and place the barrier was hit and thereby identify the barrier.